- US Online Poker

 “I haven’t made a determination if his goes first and I follow behind or if we do a joint bill, but the possibility is being considered,” Jones-Sawyer said.

 When California began exploring online poker in 2007, it was at the forefront of the issue.
 Now it is being left by the oceanside.
-Nevada, New Jersey, Delaware and Pennsylvania have passed bills to regulate online poker, and Michigan and New York appear to have hopped over California’s lifeless body to be next in line.
+Nevada, New Jersey, Delaware and Pennsylvania have all passed bills to regulate online poker, and New York and Michigan online poker may well be next, while California looks hopeless.

 No state has taken as many steps backward on online poker, but Jones-Sawyer is staying optimistic.